chrisblutz/cogwheels/README.md

 # Cogwheels

-**Cogwheels** is a work-in-progress configuration-loading library for Ruby.
+**Cogwheels** is a lightweight configuration-loading library for Ruby.

 ## Installation